-It provides that opinion of any living person is relevant, the grounds on which such opinion is based are also relevant.
+This clause provides that opinion of any living person is relevant, the grounds on which such opinion is based are also relevant.

-Clause 46 of the Bill relates to in civil cases character to prove conduct imputed, irrelevant.
+Clause 46 of the Bill relates to civil cases character to prove conduct imputed, irrelevant.

-It provides that in civil cases, the fact that the character of any person concerned is such as to render probable or improbable any conduct imputed to him, is irrelevant, except in so far as such character appears from facts otherwise relevant.
+This clause provides that in civil cases, the fact that the character of any person concerned is such as to render probable or improbable any conduct imputed to him, is irrelevant, except insofar as such character appears from facts otherwise relevant.